How to grow a healthy lawn without pesticides

 A Key to Lawn Success

 In two words, one of the big lessons about nurturing a healthy lawn under any circumstances is this: healthy turf.
-If the ground where you are growing your lawn is healthy and sound, weeds will find they just can’t get a foot in the door.
+If the soil where you are growing your lawn is healthy and sound, weeds will find they just can’t get a foot in the door.
 Here are ways to build happy turf.

 1. Aerate: Aeration is a process of making small perforations in the soil so that air, water and nutrients can get down to the roots of the grass.
 The little cores that are punched out of the turf are left on the surface.
 Whether you do this yourself with your own aerator or a rented one, or hire someone to do it for you, this will be one of the best treatments you can offer to rehabilitate a tired lawn.